taskcluster/taskcluster-docs/src/manual/execution/workers/index.md

 a user on a physical smartphone to perform a task provided by the Queue.

-The TaskCluster Queue and Scheduler do _not_ require any configuration or programmatical changes in order to start supporting a new worker.
+The TaskCluster Queue and Scheduler do _not_ require any configuration or programmatic changes in order to start supporting a new worker.
 In this sense, they are agnostic.
 A task defines which `provisionerId` and `workerType` it requires, as arbitrary string fields.
 So long as a worker successfully authenticates requests to the Queue, and makes claims against the given